gabminamedez/Python-Class-Enlistment/README.md

 # comet-enlistment
 This Python project is a condensed interface of the **class enlistment system of De La Salle University** simulated in the command line.
-In this enlistment system, the user is presumed to be already logged in as a student where they can choose to (a) enlist a class, (b) drop a class, (c) view their classes, (d) view offered classes, and (e) exit.
+In this system, the user is presumed to be already logged in as a student where they can choose to (a) enlist a class, (b) drop a class, (c) view their classes, (d) view offered classes, and (e) exit.

 ## Project Directory Guide
 1. `course.py` is a Python class file for Course objects.
 This describes the structure of a Course that could be taken, with properties such as a unique number, name, section, professor, units, capacity, and schedule.